verocastillo/sqlalchemy-challenge/README.md

 **Conclusions**

-All in all, I think I feel ready for my trip, now that I have climate information available both in the analysis I performed using pandas and in the simple yet effective API I created.
+All in all, I think I was 100% ready for my trip, more when I have all of this climate information available both in the analysis I performed using pandas and in the simple yet effective API I created.
+My anxious self won't need to worry about having bad weather in my vacations anymore.